quzhi1/ScalaPlayground/README.md

 - Nothing is a subtype of all types, also called the bottom type.
 There is no value that has type Nothing.
 - Null is a subtype of all reference types (i.e. any subtype of AnyRef).
 It has a single value identified by the keyword literal `null`.
 - Nil is empty collection.
 So `Nil != null`
+- Implicit conversion is very useful for Java <-> Scala type conversion

 # Classes, tuples and traits
 - Traits == Java interface